We spent the first autumn season in our new home watching more than just leaves fall.

 “But since you’re here,” the doctor said, “let’s talk about his legs.
 I saw the test reports.
 Everything looks good.
 How’s he really doing, though?
 How are you doing?”
 We filled her in: things were stagnant and we didn’t know what else to do except for try to get him the support he needed to cope with his new reality.

-She nodded as she listened and smiled as she told us about a friend of hers–a pediatric neurologist in Topeka.
+She nodded as she listened and smiled as she told us about a friend of hers–a pediatric neurologist.
 She offered to text her that day to pick her brain and see if she had names of doctors anywhere in the nation worth talking to, specialists she would take her own children to see if circumstances warranted a visit.
 An hour later, we had three names.
 One was only 15 minutes away.

 Emery got an appointment with him fast.
 The doctor got down on the ground with him: watched him, talked with him, asked us lots of questions.
 He confirmed the what, but wasn’t satisfied without the why.
 The previous tests were a good start, he said, but he wanted to dig deeper with a spinal MRI and a lumbar puncture to test the fluid in his spine.